Doula Certification Professionalize your services with Lifespan Doulas.

 What effect do these requirements have on the greater doula community?
 The addition of certification fees to the cost of training, along with mandated annual membership fees, continuing education fees, and re-certification fees create barriers for lower-income doulas, many of whom cannot afford to become certified after investing in training.

 As newly trained doulas begin to provide services, many discover that certification is not necessary.
 The reality is a large percentage of professional doulas do not choose to become certified.
-Of those who do complete certification, an even larger percentage do not choose to re-certify when the time rolls around, as the ongoing value of the certification is uncertain.
+Of those who do complete certification, an even larger percentage decline to re-certify when the time rolls around, as the ongoing value of the certification is uncertain.

 Streamlined Certification